Willem-Jacobs/can-do-books/README.md

 # Can Do Books - Front End

 **Author**: Willem Jacobs
-**Version**: 1.0.1 (increment the patch/fix version number if you make more commits past your first submission) **Deployed Site**: NONE
+**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission) **Deployed Site**: NONE
 **Backend Server** NONE

 ## Overview

-A site that allows you to enter a city and get back the coordinates of the city along with a full name.
-A show map button is available to display a map of that city.
-Uses the LocationIQ API to get the data required.
-Gets the 5 day forecast for the city searched.
-Also gets movies from API that shows moves with the city name in the title.
-Uses a deployed node.js server created on Heroku.com.
+App that uses Auth0 to sign in to site using Google to authenticate then shows different pages (info) to the user to enable or disbale login/logout, profile and the JWT that is returned from the backend API server.

 ## Getting Started